PRECIOUS-Gold edges higher after steep fall; robust dollar dents appeal

 “The move lower has seen participants take advantage of the lower entry point as the metal still holds the uptrend, while ETFs (exchange-traded funds) continue to see inflows.”

-Holdings of SPDR Gold Trust, the world’s largest gold-backed ETF, jumped 1.8% to 924.94 tonnes on Wednesday from Tuesday.
+Holdings of SPDR Gold Trust, the world’s largest gold-backed ETF, jumped to 924.94 tonnes on Wednesday, up 1.8% from the previous day.

-Investors also kept an eye on developments in Democrats’ decision to begin an impeachment inquiry into Trump, as a summary of a telephone call showed the U.S. president had asked Ukraine’s president to investigate a political rival.
+Investors were also watching for developments in the Democrats’ decision to begin an impeachment inquiry into Trump after a summary of a telephone call showed the U.S. president had asked Ukraine’s president to investigate a political rival.

-On the technical side, spot gold is likely to fall to $1,488 per ounce, as it has broken a support at $1,514, according to Reuters technical analyst Wang Tao.
+On the technical side, spot gold is likely to fall to $1,488 an ounce after breaking support at $1,514, said Reuters technical analyst Wang Tao.